Secrets of the Mitrek HLN-4181 PL Board |

 Photos of the two types of Mitrek tone PL boards (The HLN4011 DPL board is not shown).
 All connections to the board are made through the 9-pin connector header which looks like a vertical brown line at the right side of the photos (adjacent to a silver mounting screw).
 The strange shaped holes in the board provide access to tuning adjustments in the receiver.

+The HLN 4040 reed-type board.
 The two reed sockets are at lower center, with the black plastic hold down arm above them.
-The KLN-6210 encode reed is on the left, the KLN-6209 decode reed on the right.
+The KLN-6210 encode reed is on the left, the KLN-6209 decode reed on the right. |

-The horizontal white component at the top right is a TRN4224 tone element that is plugged into the black socket under it.
+The HLN4181 reedless board.
+The horizontal white component at the top right is a TRN4224 tone element that is plugged into the black socket under it. |

-The pinout of the single-row 9-pin connector at the edge of the PL or DPL board is:
+The pinout of the single-row 9-pin connector at the edge of the PL

 Pin Function